 Spending the summer in Japan is part of the farming process—we sow many seeds, nurture these seeds, and reap the fruit.
 Whether the reaping happens during our trip, or months, even years later, it is in God’s hands and we enter the process wherever He allows us.
 Join us this summer as we partner with Student Impact, the Japanese Cru movement, to reach some of the most influential universities in Tokyo.

-The Pacific Southwest region partners with Japan, but the project is open to and welcoming students from anywhere!
-Applications are due by March 1st, 2018.
+Campuses from Southern California partner with Japan, but the project is open to and welcoming students from anywhere!
+The final deadline for applications is March 1st, 2019.